shmorri/docs-casa-prod/docs/source/administration/installation.md

 ### Gluu Server Configurations

 - At least the following components should be installed in the target Gluu Server:
     - Apache
     - LDAP
     - oxAuth
     - oxTrust

-- Enable dynamic client registration.
-In oxTrust, navigate to `Configuration` > `JSON Configuration` > `oxAuth configuration`, find the `dynamicRegistrationEnabled` property and confirm it is set to `true`.
+- In oxTrust, enable Dynamic Client Registration by navigating to `Configuration` > `JSON Configuration` > `oxAuth configuration`.
+Find the `dynamicRegistrationEnabled` property and confirm it is set to `true`.

 !!!
 Note
     Dynamic client registration can be turned off after Casa installation, as needed.

-!!!
-Note
-    If your Gluu Server 3.1.6 was upgraded from 2.4.4, ensure the `uma_protection` scope is allowed for dynamic registration in oxTrust.
+- If your Gluu Server 3.1.6 was upgraded from 2.4.4, ensure the `uma_protection` scope is allowed for dynamic registration in oxTrust.

 ## Installation via Linux Packages